 More Newspaper Sources

 "Sanborn Fire Insurance Maps are unique in that no other maps provide the level of detail, shape of buildings, outlying buildings, type of construction (wood frame, brick, etc.), and use of the structure (dwelling, auto garage, etc.)," —from Every Structure Tells A Story.
 The maps only cover urban areas.
 The earliest maps within the county are those of Watsonville, 1873.
 Check with your local library or museum for their holdings.
 The most complete set is at the UCSC Map Library, and many of these are now online.
+The Library of Congress also has Sanborn Maps online.
+The following article tells how to use these in research: Click here.

 Directory listings of businesses and individuals are a valuable source of information.
 They typically list the address, occupation or place of employment, and name of the spouse.
 Although often referred to as "city" directories, they frequently include unincorporated areas.
 Directories covering Santa Cruz County are available beginning in 1867.
 Every Structure Tells A Story lists most of the directories, their dates, and availability.
 Major holdings are at the Santa Cruz Public Library, Watsonville Library, UCSC Library, Pajaro Valley Historical Association, and the Santa Cruz Museum of Art & History.